Mean field conditions for coalescing random walks: Nearly exponential hitting times

-The second result considers what happens when we have an union of events As described in the introduction, we give a sufficient condition under which the hitting time $H_A$ behaves like a minimum of independent exponentials. \begin{theorem} Assume that the set $A$ considered above can be written as:
+As described in the \hyperref[sec1]{Introduction}, we give a sufficient condition under which the hitting time $H_A$ behaves like a minimum of independent exponentials. \begin{theorem} Assume that the set $A$ considered above can be written~as